 Minification

 Minification removes unnecessary characters, especially spaces and tabs, from HTML, CSS and JS files.
 It is more of a best practice than a real performance boost.
-With Autoptimize, minification can be switched on or off very easily.
+Minification can be switched on or off very easily with Autoptimise.

 Gzip compression and Brotli

-Compared to minification, compression often reduces the file size of text files by more than 50 percent.
+Compared to minification, compression often reduces the file size of text files by more than 50 per cent.
 It is definitely worth switching this on, for example the Brotli compression algorithm.
-Such compression is usually already activated by the web host.
+Such compression is usually already switched on by the web host.
 If not, there are additional tools that store the files compressed in the file system.
 This is mainly because the compression of text files is generally much more effective.

 Brotli is a compression format developed by Google that is even more efficient than Gzip.
 Of course, Brotli is also supported by Raidboxes.

-Especially when it comes to optimizing for FCP and LCP, there are nowadays various plugins and even directly in the themes to achieve drastic performance gains.
+Especially when it comes to optimisation for FCP and LCP, there are nowadays various plugins and even directly in the themes that make it possible to achieve drastic performance gains.
 In my tests, these are often the best techniques for bringing a page into the 90 to 100 range.
 This involves the delayed reloading of CSS and JS files.

 The free Autoptimize plugin has the “Aggregate JS files” setting.
 This is activated by default.
 To benefit from real acceleration, the following settings are required: